edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

         }
     ```

-Since the factory function logs all errors all you need to do is exit if it returns `false`.
+Since the factory function logs all errors, all you need to do is exit if it returns `false`.

 ##### Logging Client